-Swing Saga by Megaxus is an endless casual game with the goal to swing a character from one to another platform and earn points by landing on the very right spot.
-The game is coming to Playstation 4 & 5 and Nintendo Switch by the end of the year.
+Swing Saga by Megaxus is an endless casual game with the goal of swinging a character from one to another platform and earning points by landing on the very right spot.
+The game is coming to PlayStation 4 & 5 and Nintendo Switch by the end of the year.

 Coming up is a package of new mobile games, and we start introducing it by presenting Monster Breakout by Seraph Games.
 Monster Breakout is a remake of Bricks Pixel, a breakout game for mobile devices that came out earlier this year.

 Seraph teamed with publisher Niji Games Studio and art designer Frosty Rabbid to improve their game with better visuals and animations, a stronger narrative, and an RPG-style progression system.
-We might see Monster Breakout coming out soon as the game is currently in a closed testing phase.
-In the meantime, here’s a trailer that brings you in the right retro mood to play this game:
+We might see Monster Breakout coming out soon, as the game is currently in a closed testing phase.
+In the meantime, here’s a trailer that brings you into the right retro mood to play this game:

 We hope you’re not hungry already because Niji Games Studios has two yummy culinary mobile games in the making.
 Cooking Chef Story: Food Park is a time-management cooking game where we prepare and serve various famous dishes and snacks from Indonesia and worldwide.
 The game, developed by Dreams Studio, is currently in alpha status and will be released on mobile platforms in 2022.

 If you like it more relaxed, this game might be something for you.
 Calico Cafe is a chill idle slash simulation game for mobile with a potential PC port.
 In Calico Cafe, you’re opening your first café, and with a relaxing atmosphere, players can play at their own pace.
-The game’s estimated release is in 2022 but doesn’t expect it to come out soon, as we’re still talking about a prototype here.
+The game’s estimated release is in 2022, but we don’t expect it to come out soon, as we’re still talking about a prototype here.